Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 Use Pools and SLAs

-Pools cap the number of concurrent tasks hitting a shared resource (e.g., five slots for your overloaded production Postgres).
-SLAs let Airflow raise an alarm when a task takes longer than expected.
+Pools cap the number of concurrent tasks that hit a shared resource (for example, five slots for an overloaded production Postgres instance).
+SLAs allow Airflow to raise an alarm when a task takes longer than expected.

 extract = SnowflakeOperator(